 Teacher-scientist partnerships in stem cell biology

-This past summer, 10 New York state middle and high school biology teachers spent eight weeks at Cornell participating full time in a new program that pairs teachers with faculty and graduate students for research, learning and curriculum development experiences.
-Funded by a four-year grant from the New York State Department of Health, the NYSTEM Stem Cell Research Experience for Pre-College Teachers (NYSTEM RET) was awarded to Meinig School associate professors Jonathan Butcher and Chris Schaffer last fall.
+In the summer of 2017, 10 New York state middle and high school biology teachers spent eight weeks at Cornell participating full time in a new program that pairs teachers with faculty and graduate students for research, learning and curriculum development experiences.
+Funded by a four-year grant from the New York State Department of Health, the NYSTEM Stem Cell Research Experience for Pre-College Teachers (NYSTEM RET) was awarded to Meinig School associate professors Jonathan Butcher and Chris Schaffer.

 "The aim [of the program]," said Butcher, "is to shift the teaching of science from a collection of static book facts to a focus on science as a creative, dynamic process for discovery experienced in professional spheres."
 As detailed in the grant, the NYSTEM RET program defines three mechanisms for facilitating this shift: by giving teachers authentic research experiences, by putting graduate fellows in classrooms as "resident scientists," and by supporting teachers in creating new curricular materials that engage students in scientific discovery.